FarisArch/INFO-4335-OMEN/README.md

 - **Errand Runners:** Gain a flexible source of income while providing value to the campus community.
 ---
 ### Preferred platform
-- As for preferred platform, we will be focusing on Android deployment first.
+- As for preferred platform, we will be focusing on Android deployment first as Android has the biggest market share in Malaysia amounting to 71.56%.
 ---
 ## Features
 ### 1.Manage Tasks